nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Pros: Easy to manage TaskList functionalities.
     * Cons: May have performance issues due to numerous calls down command-specific parsers

-* Alternative 2 : Use a simple
+* Alternative 2 : Do not abstract task command parsing to a `TaskParser`
     * Pros: Easy to implement
     * Cons: Not well abstracted.
-Difficult to implement other task commands in the future like marking / deleting of tasks
+Difficult to implement other task commands in the future like marking / deleting of tasks.
+Will also result in an extremely long parser of all types of commands which may be difficult to maintain.